o-gent/DataWhat/README.md

-# Send program data / info on whatsapp
+# A command line / telemetry module for python from whatsapp

+Check example.py for usage

+### requires selenium